 Living with the Kia EV4 sedan

 In daily use, the EV4 sedan feels relatively simple and unintimidating for a new EV.
 The cabin is light and uncluttered, controls are easy to find, and rear-seat space is better than the exterior proportions suggest.
-While it may lack the outright cargo flexibility and higher seating position of a mid-size SUV, the sedan shape supports better efficiency and relaxed cruising.
+While it may lack the outright cargo flexibility and higher seating position of a mid-size SUV like the EV5, the sedan shape supports better efficiency and relaxed cruising.

 Why sedans can offer better EV value

-Sedans are far less popular than SUVs in Australia, which can work in a car buyer’s favour.
+Sedans are far less popular than SUVs in Australia, which can work in your favour if you're looking to switch to an electric car.
 Lower demand can mean greater availability and sharper deals compared to the EV3 or EV5.

 Kia EV4 strengths